-The Area Agency on Aging serves 23 communities in southeastern Massachusetts.
+The Area Agency on Aging (AAA) serves 23 communities in southeastern Massachusetts.
 By serving such a large area, the Agency can provide transportation services beyond community and regional boundaries.
-According to Old Colony - AAA most recent elder's, 2016 Elder Needs Assessment Report, transportation continues to be the second greatest need mentioned in a survey field by the study.
-In particular, according to study findings, Elders stated they need more door-to-door transportation service.
+According to the 2021 Elder Needs Assessment Report, which is summarized on page seven of the 2022-2025 Old Colony Area AAA Area Plan on Aging, transportation continues to be a top five greatest need (third behind mental health and finding supportive services).
+In particular, according to study findings, older adults stated they need more door-to-door transportation service.